Paraguayan War: The advance resumes: fall of Humaitá

-Allies gain momentum

-Fall of Humaitá

-The combined Brazilian–Argentine–Uruguayan army continued advancing north through hostile territory to surround Humaitá.
+The combined Brazilian, Argentine, and Uruguayan army continued advancing north through hostile territory to surround Humaitá.
 The Allied force advanced to San Solano on the 29th and Tayi on 2 November, isolating Humaitá from Asunción.
 Before dawn on 3 November, Solano López reacted by ordering the attack on the rearguard of the allies in the Second Battle of Tuyutí.

-The Paraguayans, commanded by General Bernardino Caballero breached the Argentine lines, causing enormous damage to the Allied camp and successfully capturing weapons and supplies, very needed by López for the war effort.
+The Paraguayans, commanded by general Bernardino Caballero breached the Argentine lines, causing enormous damage to the Allied camp and successfully capturing weapons and supplies, much needed for the Paraguayan war effort.
 Only thanks to the intervention of Porto Alegre and his troops, the Allied army recovered.
 During the Second Battle of Tuyutí, Porto Alegre fought with his saber in hand-to-hand combat and lost two horses.
 In this battle, the Paraguayans lost over 2,500 men, while the allies had just over 500 casualties.

 By 1867, Paraguay had lost 60,000 men to battle casualties, injuries, or disease.
 Due to the growing manpower shortage, López conscripted another 60,000 soldiers from slaves and children.
 Women were entrusted with all support functions alongside the soldiers.
 Many Paraguayan soldiers went into battle without shoes or uniforms.
 López enforced the strictest discipline, executing even his two brothers and two brothers-in-law for alleged defeatism.

 By December 1867, there were 45,791 Brazilians, 6,000 Argentines and 500 Uruguayans at the front.
-After the death of Argentine Vice-president Marcos Paz, Mitre relinquished his position for the second, and final time on 14 January 1868.
+After the death of Argentine vice president Marcos Paz, Mitre relinquished his position for the second and final time on 14 January 1868.
 Allied representatives in Buenos Aires abolished the position of Allied commander-in-chief on 3 October, although the Marquess of Caxias continued to fill the role of Brazilian supreme commander.

 On 19 February, Brazilian ironclads successfully made a passage up the Paraguay River under heavy fire, gaining full control of the river and isolating Humaitá from resupply by water.
 Humaitá fell on 25 July 1868, after a long siege.